Plugins

 )

-Note that since API endpoints are handled a bit differently in the application, the existing API blueprint (using api as name and /api as URL prefix) should be used for custom API endpoints.
+Note that since API endpoints are handled a bit differently in the application, the existing API blueprint, which uses api as name and /api as URL prefix, should be preferred for custom API endpoints.
 An example on how to use it may look like the following:

 from kadi.plugins import api_bp